 Hot tubs are a place to relax.
 They help relieve pain and stress, that’s until your energy bill comes!
-Here are some tips to make your hot tub more energy efficient.
+With us all being home more, our energy bills are already higher than usual, so here are some tips to make your hot tub more energy efficient.

 Insulation is a huge factor when improving your hot tubs energy efficiency.
 Most new hot tubs are fairly well insulated, however foam hot tub insulation and covers can become waterlogged and lose effectiveness over time.
 Foam insulation works by heating the air bubbles within the insulation.
 If the foam gets wet and those air bubbles become water bubbles, the foam loses most of its insulating value.
 Good insulation significantly improves any hot tub’s energy efficiency.